irmakoz1/data_handling_acqknowledge/README.md

 # Data wrangling for acqknowledge
-These are scripts for data wrangling for physiological data.
+These are scripts for data wrangling in Python for physiological data.

 It includes adding triggers through pattern matching, cleaning the dataset, plotting the data and preprocessing.